bricaud/personal-blog/_posts/2017-09-13-janusgraph-running-on-aws-with-dynamodb.md

 :remote console
 ```

 You should be able to query the graph database.
+For example you can load a part of the [Marvel database](https://github.com/awslabs/dynamodb-janusgraph-storage-backend#load-a-subset-of-the-marvel-universe-social-graph).